 - Cooking- Kitchen areas are a common area for moisture to build up.
 When meals are prepared it is common for high levels of water vapour to be released into the air (e.g. Steam).
 Another problem that arises when people are cooking is if the extractor fan is not used correctly which can compound the problem of moisture in the air.

 Is Weather a Cause of Condensation?

 The weather itself does not cause condensation but condensation is more prominent in colder months of the year than compared to the summer.
 The reason why this happens is that people tend to have their heating on in the cooler months whilst keeping the windows closed.
 Once the temperature starts to drop, you will see the telltale water droplets appearing on the surface of the windowsill.

 Problems That Can Occur from Condensation

 Having moisture on your wall or window may not seem like a big problem as a homeowner, however, if left for some time this can lead to other condensation issues such as black mould growth.
 Not only does this not look attractive at your property but it can also lead to problems with your health.
 Health issues such as skin rashes, sinus problems are common especially with vulnerable people such as asthmatics, the young and the elderly.

 How do you stop the causes of Condensation?

 There are simple measures that can be carried out yourself to help get rid of condensation.
 By simply opening doors and windows when cooking or bathing the airflow inside of the property can be improved.

 Need Further Advice On Condensation?

 Condensation is a particular problem for any homeowner and if not rectified quickly can become a real serious issue.
-You can speak to our condensation specialist advice on what the best solution is to get rid of your damp and mould problem.
+You can speak to one of our specialists for advice on what the best condensation treatment is to get rid of your damp and mould problem.